 A wealth of factors can influence how, where, when, and why a child may be struck by a car.
 One-off factors like poor road or driving conditions cause a considerable number of injuries and deaths every year—some of those include child pedestrian injuries and deaths.
 Habitual distracted or aggressive driving patterns can also lead to motorists failing to promptly notice child pedestrians.

 There’s a more nefarious side to child pedestrian accidents, too.
 Unfortunately for concerned parents, child-friendly destinations have actually been linked to an increased likelihood of children falling victim to vehicle accidents.
 Research old and new suggests that the higher concentration of children in areas like these accounts for an increase in child pedestrian accidents.
-If your child has been involved in a pedestrian accident contact the skilled car accident attorneys at Dolman Law Group to discuss your legal options.
+If your child has been involved in a pedestrian accident contact the skilled car accident attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA to discuss your legal options.

 Child Pedestrian Accident Statistics